 I know, I know.
 You are itching to start gardening but warm weather is still weeks away.
 That’s OK–it’s almost time to start your seedlings indoors.
-Tomatoes are at the top of the list of seeds to start indoors.
-But that’s not all–here are some other seeds you may want to start early:
+Starting your garden plants from seeds gives you a greater variety of plants and it’s a great way to satisfy those gardening urges.

 Most people don’t grow a lot of eggplant.
 They just don’t know what to do with it.
 But this is such a fun, versatile vegetable, that you are really missing a lot if you don’t grow it.
 If you want ideas on how to use it, may I suggest my Eggplant Cookbook?
 If you still have too much eggplant at the end of the season, dry them and use in Veggie Powder.